Home

 The reason it's a contentious topic is that applying moisturiser underneath sunscreen can create a barrier that can prevent the sunscreen from properly penetrating the skin.

+But, in turn, when you apply sunscreen first, the moisturiser can interfere with how the sunscreen interacts with the UV rays.
 So, sunscreen or moisturiser first?
 The simple answer is moisturiser before sunscreen.
 In fact, sunscreen should be the last step of your skincare routine.

 Be sure to leave a few minutes between your moisturiser and sunscreen applications so your face cream has time to set into the skin.